Stono/helm-test/README.md

 `helm-test` is distributed as a command line interface, simply type `npm install -g helm-test`.

-I assume you've got helm downloaded as you're wanting to write tests on helm charts, but if you don't, then - [download helm](https://github.com/helm/helm/releases), and ensure it's available on your path.
+I assume you've got `helm` downloaded as you're wanting to write tests on helm charts, but if you don't, then - [download helm](https://github.com/helm/helm/releases), and ensure it's available on your path.

 As of version `1.0.0`, only `helm3` is supported.

 #### Kubeval

-You can have helm-test run your manifests through `kubeval` for some additional checking.
-Kubeval will attempt to download the schemas, but if you have lots of tests then I **strongly** suggest downloading a copy of the schemas you are interested in:
+You can have `helm-test` run your manifests through `kubeval` for some additional checking.
+By default `kubeval` will attempt to download the schemas, but if you have lots of tests then I **strongly** suggest downloading a copy of the schemas you are interested in:

 ```
 mkdir -p /tmp/kubeval-schemas